Flexible Working: A Comprehensive Guide for Employers

 2. Schedule Discussion

-Set up a meeting to discuss the request in more detail.
+Set up a discussion to explore the request in more detail where needed.

 3. Consider Impact